 What is the Docker Run command?

-- Docker run command allows a container to be created from an image so that the Docker desktop engine can run the Container.
+- The docker run command allows a container to be created from an image so that the Docker desktop engine can run the Container.

-Let's start by adding the tools that you will need on your computer to create your first Container
+Let's start by adding the tools you will need on your computer to create your first Container.

 You can follow the installation procedure as stated on Docker desktop.

-Now that you have your local machine running Docker, we can start by doing a simple hello world
+Now that you have your local machine running Docker, we can start with a simple hello world.

 You can go to your command prompt and type the command above.